PFAS: Navigating regulations, challenges, risk management and testing in the food supply chain

 - Copy Link

-Join our upcoming virtual panel to hear from industry experts as they discuss the new regulations around PFAS, along with the challenges and approaches to managing the issues.
+Watch our panel discussion to hear from industry experts as they discuss the new regulations around PFAS, along with the challenges and approaches to managing the issues.

 In the coming years, the implementation of food safety testing regulations will expand globally.
 The prevalence of PFAS across the supply chain, concerns around health impacts, dietary risk exposure and supply chain assurance are all components of these soon-to-be implemented requirements.

 Currently, the EU and China regulate a limited regulatory framework encompassing a small list of PFAS compounds in food, ingredients, beverages and feed.
-However, the EU has proposed an expanded list in Commission with approximately 29 compounds proposed and further expansion expected over the coming years.
+However, the EU has proposed an expanded list in Commission with approximately 29 compounds proposed and further expansion expected over the coming years is all part of the current discussion.
 The REACH updates in 2025 are expected to impact packaging and process control, while in the United States, AOAC (AOAC SMPR 2023.003) has ratified a proposed method to test residues of up to 40 PFAS chemicals incurred in food and feed.

-These regulations will have an impact on production and supply in the food value chain and drive a need for more testing and mapping of PFAS in foodstuffs.
+These regulations could have an impact on production and supply in the food value chain and drive a need for more testing and mapping of PFAS in foodstuffs.

-With new regulations, come new testing challenges; the addition of new compounds to the testing regimen brings analytical challenges and the approach to this analysis is as critical as the choice of supplier to assure consumers that the food they consume is as safe and risk-free as they expect.
+With the potential of new PFAS method regulations, come new testing challenges.
+Although AOAC haven’t fully ratified the PFAS method, it has been approved as a standard method performance requirement, it still brings the potential addition of new compounds to the testing regimen which in turn brings analytical challenges and the approach to this analysis is as critical as the choice of supplier to assure consumers that the food they consume is as safe and risk-free as they expect.

 Key learning points: